2zqa/startpagina/README.md

 **Note:** If you want to create your own startpage with custom links, see [Getting started](#getting-started).

+Thanks for considering contributing!
 If you're new to contributing to open source, please read [the official GitHub quickstart guide](https://docs.github.com/get-started/quickstart/contributing-to-projects).
 In short:

 1. Fork this repository and clone it
 2. Make your changes